Hearing & Balance Disorders

-Balance disorders can be caused by viral or bacterial infections, head injury, disorders of blood circulation affecting the inner ear or brain, visual disorders, medicines/drugs, tumors and diseases involving the auditory system, such as Meniere's disease.
-Due to the many possible causes of balance disorders, you should consult with your primary care physicians to discuss your symptoms and determine the need for evaluation and management.
+Balance disorders may be caused by infections, head injury, disorders of blood circulation, visual disorders, medicines/drugs, tumors or diseases involving the auditory system, such as Meniere's disease.
+Due to the many possible causes of balance disorders, you should consult with your primary care physician to discuss your symptoms and determine the need for evaluation and management.

 Signs Associated with Balance Disorders

-- Feeling faint or near to passing out
+- Faintness or near to passing out (presyncope)

 - Confusion and fatigue